 ConsoleEndpoint

-window to start producing Kafka events. - The Azure Function will consume each Kafka event and check if it contains information that indicates a certain threshold has been reached.
+window to start producing Kafka events. - The Azure Function will consume each Kafka event and check if it contains information indicating a specific threshold has been reached.
 When it has, the function will send a

 FollowUp